Rana Muhammad Afzal Khan: Punjab Political Career

-Khan was elected to the Provincial Assembly of Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-55 (Faisalabad) in 1997 Pakistani general election.
+Khan was elected to the Provincial Assembly of Punjab as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency PP-55 (Faisalabad) in the 1997 Pakistani general election.
 He received 32,402 votes and defeated Raja Riaz Ahmad, a candidate of Pakistan Peoples Party (PPP).

-Khan ran for the seat of the Provincial Assembly of Punjab as a candidate of PML-N from Constituency PP-66 (Faisalabad-XVI) in 2002 Pakistani general election but was unsuccessful.
+Khan ran for the seat of the Provincial Assembly of Punjab as a candidate of PML-N from Constituency PP-66 (Faisalabad-XVI) in the 2002 Pakistani general election but was unsuccessful.
 He received 17,779 votes and lost the seat to Riaz Shahid, a candidate of PPP.

 While Pervez Musharraf was in charge, Khan was one of approximately 50 elected officials of PML-N who remained in power without resigning or converting parties.

-Khan was re-elected to the Provincial Assembly of Punjab as a candidate of PML-N from Constituency PP-66 (Faisalabad-XVI) in 2008 Pakistani general election.
+Khan was re-elected to the Provincial Assembly of Punjab as a candidate of PML-N from Constituency PP-66 (Faisalabad-XVI) in the 2008 Pakistani general election.
 He received 34,487 votes and defeated Riaz Shahid, a candidate of PPP.

 National Political Career

-He was elected to the National Assembly of Pakistan as a candidate of PML-N from Constituency NA-82 (Faisalabad-VIII) in 2013 Pakistani general election.
-He received 126,426 votes and defeated a candidate of Pakistan Tehreek-e-Insaf.
+He was elected to the National Assembly of Pakistan as a candidate of PML-N from Constituency NA-82 (Faisalabad-VIII) in the 2013 Pakistani general election.
+He received 126,426 votes and defeated Nisar Akbar Khan, a candidate of Pakistan Tehreek-e-Insaf.

 In December 2013, he was appointed Federal Parliamentary Secretary for Finance, Revenue, Economic Affairs, Statistics and Privatization.
 After Minister for Finance Ishaq Dar took a medical leave in November 2017 before stepping down from the office, Khan was considered for the slot of Minister of State for Finance.
 After pressure on the federal government to fill the office of finance minister which was vacant for a month, Khan was inducted on 22 December 2017 into the federal cabinet of Prime Minister Shahid Khaqan Abbasi after he was approved for the appointment of Minister of State for Finance with the additional charge of economic division.
 Khan said that Ishaq Dar recommended his name for the slot of minister of state for finance.
 Khan's appointment came at time when country was advancing towards a balance of payment crises.
 He took oath as minister of state for finance and Economic Affairs on 26 December.
 Upon the dissolution of the National Assembly on the expiration of its term on 31 May 2018, Khan ceased to hold the office as Minister of State for Finance and Economic Affairs.

 After the 2018 General Election, Khan served as Senior Leader of PML-N and regularly appeared on news channels to discuss the day's political events.
 It was speculated that he would attempt to return to elected office in the 2023 general election, as a Senate candidate.